cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.ruleset.RulesetRulesActionParametersBrowserTtl">RulesetRulesActionParametersBrowserTtl</a>

-Specify how long client browsers should cache the response.
+How long client browsers should cache the response.

 Cloudflare cache purge will not purge content cached on client browsers, so high browser TTLs may lead to stale content.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#browser_ttl Ruleset#browser_ttl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#browser_ttl Ruleset#browser_ttl}

 ---